 You must register your child in a school that's in your neighbourhood.

 If you are living in Paris with a child six or under who does not speak French, they may be sent to the mairie for basic French classes before enrolling into school.

-If you’re looking to enroll your child in middle or high school (a collège or lycée), you must contact the school directly.
+If you’re looking to enrol your child in middle or high school (a collège or lycée), you must contact the school directly.
 If your child is enrolling for the first time and is not from France, you will also need to contact the education authority in your area (inspection académique, service de la division des élèves, or rectorat).
-Your child may also need to take a French language test.
+Your child may also need to take a French-language test.